-Corinne Smith is an associate in the firm’s Litigation Department and a member of the Investigations, Compliance, and Defense practice as well as the Complex Commercial Litigation practice.
+Corinne Smith is an associate in the firm’s Litigation Department and a member of the Investigations, Compliance, and Defense practice.
 She has experience in government-initiated investigations as well as criminal and civil litigation matters.
 Ms. Smith also maintains an active pro bono practice.

 Ms. Smith has experience on matters spanning industries including banking, broadcast television, cable and telecommunications, energy, and aviation.
 Ms. Smith has also represented clients in state- and federal-regulator as well as antitrust investigations, civil litigation involving breach of contract claims, and criminal appellate matters.